KnpLabs/KnpPaginatorBundle/docs/templates.md

 ## Choose the sorting direction

-The `knp_pagination_sortable()` template switch automatically the sorting direction but sometimes you need to propose to your users to select the sorting direction of you list.
+The `knp_pagination_sortable()` template automatically switches the sorting direction but sometimes you need to propose that your users select the sorting direction.
 You can add an array at the end of `knp_pagination_sortable()` to choose the direction.

 ``` html